Learn how to paint an orange lily on a large canvas in acrylics. Easy step by step painting instructions with video.

-Would you like to paint an orange lily on a large canvas?
+You can learn step by step how to paint an orange lily on a large canvas.

 This is the instructions for the lily with a link to the more in depth complete lesson.
 The complete painting is much too long to do in detail on a blog post.

 The printable pattern in the resource library is for the traceable pattern only.
 The detailed step by step instructions are for purchase

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure for more info.

 I painted this orange lily on two sizes of stretch cotton canvas and on a large wooden surface.
 If you follow me on Instagram I shared the photos of them all at one time or another.
 Though each was painted using the same design each came out unique.
 That is the wonderful nature of painting.

 FYI: The first video in this post is a quick silent overview.
 The real time video is embedded at the end of this post.

 Lets get started, first you will need a 16 x 20 canvas you have added a couple layers of gesso to.
 Need more info on adding gesso to your pre-primed canvas?
 Tap here to read why and how to gesso your canvas.

 The canvas in these photos has been tinted and I show you that in the workshop but leaving it white is perfectly fine.